lukifer23/GemmaFischer/docs/API_REFERENCE.md

-# ChessGemma API Reference
+# GemmaFischer API Reference

 ## Overview

-This document provides comprehensive API reference for all ChessGemma components, including training, inference, evaluation, and web interface modules.
+This document provides comprehensive API reference for all GemmaFischer components, including training, inference, evaluation, web interface, UCI bridge, embedding system, and vision module.
+GemmaFischer is a dual-purpose chess AI system that functions as both a chess engine (UCI-compatible) and a chess tutor/analyst.

 ## Training API